TheBlackfreak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that writes into a file content.
-If the file content already exists, it should be overwritten.
-If the file content does not exist, it creates it
+A script that creates a new file with a text and ends with a new line